 How did it get to Denmark?

 “Nine years ago, this factory did not exist nor did we know how to make industrial bacon.
-We were large dairy farmers and a sizable pork industry developed from the by-products of dairy farming. it was very simple and profitable.
-Raise pigs on the by-products from milk and sell it to England and Germany.
+We were large dairy farmers and a sizable pork industry developed from the by-products of dairy farming.
+It was very simple and profitable.
+Raise pigs on the byproducts from milk and sell it to England and Germany.
 Someone from the pork industry learned about the new mild cured bacon produced in Ireland.
-We tried many times to sent people to learn the techniques, but the Irish were careful not to employ the young Danish men we sent over for employment in their large bacon plants.
+We tried many times to send people to learn the techniques, but the Irish were careful not to employ the young Danish men we sent over for employment in their large bacon plants.
+We needed an opening in their market to go and learn.
+Such an opening was presented through industrial action by their workers.
 The thing about Ireland is that the workers often go on strike and how they are treated by the companies they work for is often very harsh.
 Those on strike do not get paid and stand a large chance to be laid off.”

 “In 1880 there was a strike among butchers in the Irish town of Waterford.
 Some shrewd members of the Danish pork processing guild happened to be in Ireland at that time, in Waterford and at the promise of lucrative employment in Denmark managed to persuade a number of the striking men to return with them to Denmark.
 In Denmark, we quickly arranged for them to train our butchers.
 It was at such a training seminar where I learned the art.”